Boat Runs Ashore On North Wildwood Beach, Officials Say

 NORTH WILDWOOD, N.J.
 (CBS) — A boat ran ashore in North Wildwood on Tuesday, officials say.
-The incident happened in the area of 13th Street and the beach just before 12:30 p.m.
+It was heart-pounding moments on 12th Street Beach in North Wildwood as a boat came crashing into the shore.

+“It actually happened in really slow motion, although it happened really quickly.
+We kept thinking the boat’s not stopping, it’s coming right toward us,” Erin Preiser said.READ MORE: Philadelphia Mayor Kenney To Address Surge In Gun Violence Across City

+Beachgoers, during arguably one of the busiest weeks of summer, watched as a vessel roared ashore at full speed, according to eyewitnesses.
+The captain, appearing uninjured, managed to avoid hitting those bathing in the surf.

 It’s unknown why the boat ran ashore at this time.